 // Get the request ID from the response

-const { data, response } = await openai.chat.completions
+const { data, response } = await client.chat.completions

 .create({ /* your request */ })